ern1274/P2P_FileShare_Project/README.md

 ------------------------------------
 DEPENDENCIES
 ------------------------------------
 `Python 3.7` or newer.
-No external libraries are required for basic functionality.
+No extra libraries required for basic functionality; just standard Python modules like socket, threading, queue, etc.